-Total liabilities decreased by \$454.4 million or 4.8% in FY2023 compared to FY2022, primarily due to a \$509.6 million or 5.8% decrease in non-current liabilities, offset by a \$55.2 million or 8.1% increase in current liabilities.
-Non-current bonds payable decreased by \$328.2 million or 4.6% due to principal payments made in FY2023.
-Furthermore, no new bonds issuances occurred during the year (refer to long-term debt section below for further information).
-Unearned revenue decreased by \$121.9 million or 25.1%, primarily due to the progression of the Northeast Expansion Project compared to FY2022 (refer to Capital Contributions section below for further information).
-Total other post-employment benefits - health benefit ("OPEB-HB") decreased by \$50.3 million or 27.3% primarily due to the change in discount rate.
-The increase in current liabilities was mainly due to a \$35.7 million or 15.3% increase in accounts payable due to significant work performed towards the NEWPP expansion and other projects.
+Total liabilities decreased by \$408.8 million or 4.5% in FY2024 compared to FY2023 due to a \$385.8 million or 4.7% decrease in non-current liabilities, and a \$23.0 million or 3.1% decrease in current liabilities.
+Non-current bonds payable decreased by \$206.4 million or 3.0% due to the repayment of principal on outstanding debt partially offset by the Series 2024A bond debt transaction (refer to the long-term debt section below for further information).
+Non-current contracts payable decreased by \$10.0 million or 2.5% due to principal payments made in FY2024.
+Unearned revenue decreased by \$115.6 million or 31.8%, primarily due to the progression of the Northeast Expansion Project compared to FY2023 (refer to the Capital Contributions section below for further information).
+Total other post-employment benefits - health benefit ("OPEB-HB") increased by \$13.4 million or 10.4%.
+The OPEB-HB increase is due to valuation assumption changes related to an increase in obligations due to updating the trend rates, partially offset by a decrease in obligations due to a higher discount rate.
+Net pension liability decreased by \$37.4 million or 13.2% mainly due to a decrease in the CUS proportionate share of the net pension liability, along with an increase in investment income.
+Swap liability decreased by \$37.1 million or 30.2% due to a change in interest rates.
+The decrease in current liabilities was mainly due to a \$30.7 million or 11.4% decrease in accounts payable primarily due to the timing of significant work performed towards the NEWPP expansion and other projects.
+This was partially offset by a \$10.8 million or 3.7% increase in short-term bonds payable.

-Deferred outflows of resources decreased by \$18.7 million or 6.5% during FY2023 primarily due to a \$15.2 million or 5.9% decrease in deferred outflows related to unamortized cost on refunded debt.
-In addition, due to amortization of prior year deferred amounts for OPEB-HB, net of current year additions to the deferred amounts, deferred outflows decreased by \$2.9 million or 11.2%.
-Total deferred inflows of resources increased by \$10.5 million or 10.6%, mainly due to the change in discount rate from 2.16% in FY2022 to 3.54% in FY2023 for OPEB-HB resulting an increase to deferred inflows, offset by a decrease in deferred inflows for pension primarily due to amortization of prior year deferred amounts.
+Deferred outflows of resources decreased by \$121.9 million or 45.4% during FY2024 primarily due to a \$85.2 million or 44.2% decrease in deferred outflows related to unamortized cost on refunded debt.
+The decrease in deferred outflows related to refunding debt is mainly due to the Series 2024A refunding transaction (refer to the long-term debt section below for further information).
+Deferred outflows related to the Swap liability decreased by \$37.1 million or 74.8% due to a change in interest rates.
+Total deferred inflows of resources decreased by \$13.8 million or 12.5%, mainly due to a decrease in amortization of prior year OPEB-HB deferred inflows due a change in assumptions, partially offset by an increase in deferred inflows for pension primarily due to amortization of prior year deferred amounts.